-The articles of association have been amended on a number of occasions, most recently under the terms of a deed received by Mr Thibaut van DOORSLAER de ten RYEN, Notary residing in Jodoigne, on 28th November 2024, published in the appendices to the Belgian Official Journal dated 30th December 2024 under number 24456809.
+The articles of association have been amended on a number of occasions, most recently under the terms of a deed received by Mr. Thibaut van DOORSLAER de ten RYEN, Notary residing in Jodoigne, on 28th November 2024, published in the appendices to the Belgian Official Journal dated 30th December 2024 under number 24456809.

-Annual report ORES Assets 2024
+Consolidated accounts BGAAP ORES Assets 2024